epic-gateway/.github/profile/README.md

 3. Linux Gateway Controller.
 This controller uses the same model as the Gateway API but does not require Kubernetes
 4. Gateway Service Manager.
 A User interface that can be used to provide Gateway as a Service.

+# Trying the EPIC platform
+To get started try the [dev-test-environment](https://github.com/epic-gateway/dev-test-environment)  It uses Vagrant and Ansible to install a gateway and node cluster using a couple of commmands.